Easy Corporate Fundraising Ideas for Events

 15. Costume Fundraisers

 This can be done at an event or during a regular working day.
-Choose a theme and get your employees to put on their best costume for it.
-Elect a winner by a popular vote on the day and hand out prizes.
+Choose a theme and get your employees to put on their best costumes for it.
+Elect a winner by popular vote on the day and hand out prizes.

-Costume themes are unlimited but a few common ones are:
+Costume themes are unlimited, but a few popular ones are:

 Ideas for Fundraising Prizes

-As a rule of thumb, you want to buy one “big” prize, some smaller prizes (that are still nice) and some light-hearted fun prizes.
-Anything will work.
-Here are a few:
+As a rule of thumb, you want one “big” prize, some smaller prizes (that are still nice) and some light-hearted fun prizes.
+Here are a few ideas:

 1. Approach local businesses for vouchers

-Approach local business for vouchers, prizes and/or donations.
-Most often they will be happy to give discount vouchers as prizes.
-It’s for a good cause and it’s potentially a new customer for them.
-Depending on what they sell, they might also offer you free products to sample.
+Reach out to local businesses for vouchers, prizes or donations.
+Most will be happy to help as it’s for a good cause and it’s potentially a new customer for them.
+Depending on what they sell, they might also offer free products to sample.

 2. Tickets

-Giving out tickets of any kind is always a success.
-These can be game tickets, show tickets, holiday tickets… it all depends on your budget.
-Once again check out your local businesses (for example: comedy clubs).
-They might give you a discount, especially if you buy in bulk.
+Tickets of any kind always go down well.
+These can be game tickets, show tickets, holiday tickets, it all depends on your budget.
+Local businesses like comedy clubs might give you a discount, especially if you buy in bulk.

 3. Hampers

-Hampers are the iconic prize.
-They’re cheaper if you assemble them yourself but if you don’t have the time, search your local area.
-You most likely have somewhere you can order them from.
+Hampers are a classic prize.
+They’re cheaper if you assemble them yourself, but if you don’t have the time, a quick search of your local area will turn up plenty of options.

 4. Self-care Beauty Products